An English language version of Donizetti's famous opera shone from Wild Arts, honouring all aspects of this miraculous score.

 Stylish performances and an emphasis on character make this small-scale yet inventive production wonderfully engaging.

 This a wonderfully enjoyable and engaging performance that really punched above its weight.
 The audience in Thaxted clearly loved it and were fully engaged, while this experienced reviewer was carried away as well.
+An admirably polished and sophisticated performance.

+It was an engaging and inventive production that was all about character.
+The comedy came from character, music and situation without any mugging or over-egging.
 This was an Adina of real personality, brought out in the music, and Averina nicely took Adina on a journey.
 She was never nasty, but moved from being self-absorbed to something more admirable.

 Elwin and Averina had a believably sparky relationship, from the outset they crackled and sparked together so that their crucial final scene together at the end of Act Two, made real sense and had a dramatic sparkle.